cloudflare/cloudflare-docs/content/logs/reference/glossary.md

 #### Request

-A request is a communicative message that is transmitted between the client, or web browser, to a server.
-Each request that has been processed through the Cloudflare network generates a record
+A request is a message that is sent between a client, or web browser, to a server.
+Each request that has been processed through the Cloudflare network generates a record.

 #### Origin requests